 (Review & feedback)

-4. Final
+Final

 The final is high resolution and incorporates any final tweaks needed.
 If you’re still refining text or labels, we can prepare either an Adobe Illustrator or a Powerpoint version with editable text.

-1. Script writing
+Script writing

-*A good rule of thumb for scientific animation is 120 words of script = 1 minute of animation.
+The script determines the animation length and content.
+We’ll identify the most important concepts to fit your target runtime.
+A good rule of thumb for scientific animation is 120 words of script = 1 minute of animation.

 (Review & feedback)

 The storyboard is a visual outline for the animation.
-It includes a rough pencil sketch of the planned visual for each line of the script.
-This ensures that relevant action is happening for each piece of the voice over.
+It includes a pencil sketch of the planned visual for each line of the script.
+This ensures that relevant action is happening at each moment of the voiceover.
+We’ll also send a list of 2-3 scientific narrators and samples for you to choose from.

 (Review & feedback, voiceover selection)

-3. Initial draft animation
+Initial draft animation

 The draft animation is the “ugly duckling” version of the animation.
 It has voiceover and captures the movement, timing, and labeling.
 However it’s missing the final look and feel.